How to Request Public Records in Florida: A Plain-English Walk-Through

 Your name

-Florida law does not require a requester to give a name.
-The right of access belongs to every person, identified or not.
+Florida law does not make a requester give a name.
+The right of access belongs to every person, named or not.
 If you want records mailed or emailed to you, the agency needs a delivery address.
-Anonymity and delivery are in tension, not impossible.
+Anonymity and delivery are in tension.
+Not impossible.

 Your reason for asking

-The agency cannot ask why you want the records and cannot condition production on your answer.
-Motive is irrelevant.
-A journalist, a defense lawyer, a competitor, a curious neighbor, all stand on the same right.
+The agency cannot ask why you want the records.
+It cannot gate production on your answer.
+Motive does not matter.
+A journalist.
+A defense lawyer.
+A competitor.
+A curious neighbor.
+They all stand on the same right.

 A signed form